Virtual Events (Still) Make the World Go ‘Round

 The Covid-19 pandemic has personally affected us all in so many ways since its arrival a little less than one year ago.
 Life has changed drastically…from the way our children learn and play to the way we visit and socialize with friends and loved ones.
 The way we conduct business has also changed dramatically, but companies with bottom lines and revenue goals should really reconsider the impact of pulling back.
 Do you really want to lock your marketing budget in a safe for when the sun begins shine brighter on the economy?

 When I consult with my advertising clients during a downturn in the economy, I always stress to them – do not take your foot off the pedal.
-I continue with the fact that their competition has probably pulled back, their advertisements are nowhere to be found, and this is an opportunity to take advantage: continue to be seen, continue to broadcast their message and continue to development new relationships whether they close business today or tomorrow.
+I continue with the fact that their competition has probably pulled back, their advertisements are nowhere to be found, and this is an opportunity to take advantage: continue to be seen, continue to broadcast their message and continue to develop new relationships whether they close business today or tomorrow.

 The Show Must Go On Through Virtual Events